chapmanbe/nithin_DBMI_FinalProject/README.md

 ## 2.Numpy
 NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:

--A powerful N-dimensional array object
+- A powerful N-dimensional array object
--Sophisticated (broadcasting) functions
+- Sophisticated (broadcasting) functions
--Tools for integrating C/C++ and Fortran code
+- Tools for integrating C/C++ and Fortran code
--Useful linear algebra, Fourier transform, and random number capabilities
+- Useful linear algebra, Fourier transform, and random number capabilities

 ## 3.Matplotlib
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.